aghelinejad/Data-Science/Clustering/README.md

-This folder contians the data science and machine learning projects which have been catgorized as Regression problems.
+This folder contians the data science and machine learning projects which have been catgorized as Clustering problems.